Accountant III

 • Knowledge of the specific accounting and reporting requirements and complete accounting cycle of assigned area.

-• Knowledge of supervisory principles, practices, and procedures.
+• Knowledge of supervisory principles, practices, and procedures where applicable.

-• Ability to schedule, assign, monitor, review, and evaluate the work of subordinates.
+• Ability to schedule, assign, monitor, review, and evaluate the work of subordinates where applicable.

 • Ability to prepare accounting and audit records, statements, and reports.